 In this space, Claudia Castro was selected to represent the youth network.
-The objective of the laboratory was to address the gaps and challenges faced by Latin American youth in decision-making processes and the development of social cohesion policies, in alignment with the commitments made by all UN Member States in organizations.
+The objective of the laboratory was to address the gaps and challenges faced by Latin American youth in decision-making organizations.
 These lines of action, consolidated in a short-, medium-, and long-term roadmap, aim to promote and strengthen the genuine participation of young people in the formulation of public policies, thereby helping to strengthen the links between youth and decision-makers in Latin America.